itzmeanjan/ml-kem/README.md

 ## Usage

-`kyber` is written as a header-only C++ library, majorly targeting 64 -bit platforms and it's pretty easy to get started with.
+`kyber` is written as a header-only C++20 `constexpr` library, majorly targeting 64 -bit desktop/ server grade platforms and it's pretty easy to get started with.
 All you need to do is following.

 - Clone `kyber` repository.